adjacentlink/emane-guide/guide/site/paradigms.md

 ### Querying/Modifying Configuration

-Running `emane-guide/examples/rfpipe-01`, the `emanesh` application is uded to connect to a running `emane` instance and query and/or clear statistics.
+Running `emane-guide/examples/rfpipe-01`, the `emanesh` application is used to connect to a running `emane` instance and query and/or clear statistics.

 ![](images/auto-generated-run-rfpipe-01.png){:width="75%"; .centered}